starkience/Cairo-storage1/README.md

-# Anatomy of s a imple storage contract in Cairo
+# Anatomy of a simple storage contract in Cairo

 This tutorial is compatible with:
 - **Scarb**: `2.4.0`